CNC Machine Tools

 We will advise you on how best to secure your stock to the router table.
 Be aware of where you are placing screws to ensure that they are not in the way of a tool path.
 If a tool path hits a screw, the bit can be destroyed.
 If bits are broken due to carelessness, students are responsible for the cost of the bit (which can be as much as $450 depending on the bit).

-Users are required to wear safety glasses while the machine is in operation: hearing protection is also recommended.
+Users are required to wear safety glasses while the machine is in operation: hearing protection is also recommended and do not enter enclosure while CNC router is running!

 You may lose your privileges to use the CNC router if you are negligent in your clean-up responsibilities.